 Empire Life has equity market risk related to its segregated fund products and from equity assets backing life insurance liabilities.
 Empire Life has a semi-static hedging program.
-The hedging program may employ derivatives positions including put options and futures.
+The hedging program may employ derivative positions including put options and futures.
 The extent of derivatives used is monitored and managed on an ongoing basis, giving consideration to equity risk and the level of available capital.

 There is income statement volatility from this hedging program.
-Based on current equity market levels, Empire Life has required capital for LICAT purposes and policy liabilities on the statement of financial position related to segregated fund guarantees.
-Therefore a by-product of hedging LICAT exposure is net income volatility, as the gains or losses from hedging instruments are not necessarily offset by changes in policy liabilities related to segregated fund guarantee risk.
-During the fourth quarter and for the year, Empire Life experienced a gain of \$6 million and \$2 million after tax respectively on its hedging program primarily due to declining Canadian stock indices.
-This compares to a hedging program cost of \$3 million and \$7 million respectively for the comparable period in 2017 primarily due to stable Canadian stock prices in 2017.
+Based on current equity market levels, Empire Life has required capital for LICAT purposes but does not have policy liabilities on the statement of financial position related to segregated fund guarantees.
+Therefore, a by-product of hedging LICAT exposure is net income volatility, as the gains or losses from hedging instruments are not necessarily offset by changes in policy liabilities related to segregated fund guarantee risk.
+During the fourth quarter and for the year, Empire Life experienced a loss of \$2 million and \$11 million after tax respectively on its hedging program primarily due to rising Canadian stock indices.
+This compares to a hedging program gain of \$6 million and \$2 million respectively for the comparable periods in 2018 primarily due to a decline in Canadian stock prices in December 2018.

 Empire Life's LICAT ratio is also sensitive to stock market volatility, due primarily to liability and capital requirements related to segregated fund guarantees.
-As of December 31, 2018, Empire Life had \$7.8 billion of segregated fund assets and liabilities.
-Of this amount, approximately \$7.5 billion have guarantees.
-The following table provides a percentage breakdown by type of guarantee:
+As of December 31, 2019, Empire Life had \$8.5 billion of segregated fund assets and liabilities.
+Of this amount, approximately \$8.2 billion have guarantees.
+The following table provides a percentage breakdown by type of guarantee.

-December 31 2018 December 31 2017 Percentage of segregated fund liabilities with: 75% maturity guarantee and a 75% death benefit guarantee 3% 2% 75% maturity guarantee and a 100% death benefit guarantee 47% 48% 100% maturity and death benefit guarantee (with a minimum of 15 years between deposit and maturity date) 7% 7% 100% maturity and death benefit guarantee (GMWB) 43% 43%

-All Empire Life segregated fund guarantees are policy-based (not deposit-based), thereby generally lowering Empire Life's stock market sensitivity relative to products with deposit-based guarantees.
-Policy-based guarantees consider all of the deposits in the customer's policy (whether the fund value is below or above the guaranteed amount) to arrive at an overall net guarantee payment, whereas deposit-based guarantees consider only the deposits where the fund value is below the guaranteed amount and ignore all the deposits in the customer's policy where the fund value is above the guaranteed amount.
+December 31 2019 December 31 2018 Percentage of segregated fund liabilities with: 75% maturity guarantee and a 75% death benefit guarantee 4% 3% 75% maturity guarantee and a 100% death benefit guarantee 46% 47% 100% maturity and death benefit guarantee (with a minimum of 15 years between deposit and maturity date) 7% 7% Guaranteed minimum withdrawal benefit ("GMWB") 43% 43% the guaranteed amount) to arrive at an overall net guarantee payment, whereas deposit-based guarantees consider only the deposits where the fund value is below the guaranteed amount and ignore all the deposits in the customer's policy where the fund value is above the guaranteed amount.
 Therefore, policy-based guarantees generally pay less than deposit-based guarantees.
 For segregated fund guarantee insurance contract liabilities, the level of sensitivity is highly dependent on the level of the stock market at the time of performing the estimate.
 If period-end stock markets are high relative to market levels at the time that segregated fund policies are issued, the sensitivity is reduced.
 If period-end stock markets are low relative to market levels at the time that segregated fund policies at the time that segregated fund policies are issued.